 Boost Your House Number’s Visibility

-Help visitors and emergency responders find your home more easily.
+Help visitors, emergency response crews and the pizza delivery guy find your home more easily.

-Easy to read house numbers serve for more than a mere convenience for guests.
+Easy-to-read house numbers serve as more than a mere convenience for guests.
 In an emergency, highly visible house numbers ensure that response crews can locate your residence quickly.
-Precious minutes can be lost if your house number is hard to find or read.
-Make it “pop” with these ideas.
+Make them “pop” with these ideas.

 - Bump up the size.
 Small numbers are hard to read, especially if you have a large front yard separating your home from the road.
 Install numbers that are at least 4 inches tall.